-New York, New York May 11, 2000 We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated February 26, 1998 relating to the financial statements of Jack of All Games, Inc. which appears in Take-Two Interactive Software, Inc.'s Annual Report on Form 10-K for the year ended October 31, 1999.
-We also consent to the references to us under the headings "Experts" in such Registration Statement.
+We consent to the incorporation by reference in this Registration Statement on Form S-3/A of our report dated February 26, 1998 relating to the financial statements of Jack of All Games, Inc., which appears in Take Two Interactive Software, Inc.'s Annual Report on Form 10-K for the year ended October 31, 1999.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.